 If you do change the products and offers themselves, it may result in chaos when the staging site turns live, since the purchase data may not be able to sync properly with the new information, leading to lost (or duplicate) orders and subscriptions… and very unhappy customers.

 This tutorial will walk you through the process of migrating new users and ongoing orders from a live site to a staging site, and back to live.

 This is not a way to copy one AccessAlly site’s user and order data to a new “blank” AccessAlly installation… because it does not carry over all of the settings, only the payments and users.

-You can find the settings mentioned in this article by going to: AccessAlly > General Settings > Developer Tools
+You can find the settings mentioned in this article by going to: AccessAlly > Settings > Migration Tools

-It is recommended that you enable this box on any site that AccessAlly is installed on, whether a staging site or a live site.
+It is recommended that you enable this box on any site that AccessAlly is installed on.
+This can prevent errors further down the road.

 The Production Site URL should be the URL to your live membership site built with AccessAlly.

 Please note that it is advised to type in the URL without the http: or https:, so a site with a URL of https://membership.yoursite.com would be typed in as: //membership.yoursite.com.

 2. Create a Backup of Your Main Site

 As always, please create a backup of your main site, in case something goes awry.